NicMcPhee/refactor-rustlings-try-from-into/README.md

 - An array of three color components
 - A slice containing the color components

-If we do this, for example, then we can make calls like
+As an example, this will allow us to make calls like

 ```rust
     let color_result = Color::try_from((183, 65, 14));